qazifabiahoq/Project_Crime_in_La_2020-Dec2023/README.md

 Why are we analyzing this dataset?
 Our aim is to empower law enforcement, city authorities, and policymakers by offering data-driven insights.

+Our 4 main questions are:

+•What areas have a significantly high crime rate?
+•Is crime increased during certain months in a year?
+•Are there specific crimes that are being committed at relatively high rates?
+•Are there any specific groups of people being targeted?

 The analysis focuses on key questions to guide strategic interventions: